zengbing15/implement-dapp-doc/docs/before-we-get-started.md

 In addition, I will not directly provide the complete content of the design idea of the felix bot and related CKB concepts, but will take you through the CKB world starting with a few lines that call RPC code.
 Because I am a novice myself, from my personal experience, a novice can easily be confused when TA receives too much information at once, which means no focus.
 However, if you want to look through the whole thing, you can see [Conclusion](conclusion).

 In short, this document site is intended to serve as the starting point for development on CKB network.
-If you run into any issues, please feel free to email me at [zengb@cryptape.com](mailto:zengb@cryptape.com).
+If you run into any issues, feel free to email me at [zengb@cryptape.com](mailto:zengb@cryptape.com).
 I truly appreciate your feedback (*^▽^*).